carbonplan/research/articles/cdr-verification-explainer/index.md

 <Endnote label='Terms'>

 CarbonPlan and Frontier collaborated on this work using their own individual funding resources.
 CarbonPlan used unrestricted funding from Additional Ventures to support our engagement, and previously provided modest paid consulting services associated with Stripe’s [first two purchase rounds in 2020 and 2021](https://carbonplan.org/funding).
-The authors are solely responsible for the content of the analysis and this writeup, which do not represent the views of any other organizations or individuals.
+The authors are solely responsible for the content of the analysis and this write-up, which do not represent the views of any other organizations or individuals.

-Article text and figures made available under a CC-BY 4.0 International license.
-Implementation of uncertainty mapping tool made available under an MIT license.
-Uncertainty mapping content made available under a CC-BY 4.0 International license.
+Article text and figures are made available under a CC-BY 4.0 International license.
+Implementation of the uncertainty mapping tool is made available under an MIT license.
+Uncertainty mapping content is made available under a CC-BY 4.0 International license.

 </Endnote>